 - The circumstances of the defendant’s conduct showed utter disregard for human life.

 Second degree recklessly endangering safety removes the third element.
 It simply requires the government to prove the first two listed above.

 While this crime is certainly on the aggravated end of things, a road rage incident could lead to a recklessly endangering safety charge.
 For example, let’s consider an extremely aggravated road rage situation: the driver is swerving in and out of lanes towards another vehicle on a highway while going 70 miles an hour.
-The driver is swearing at the other, shouting obscenities, and brake-checking the other drive.
+The driver is swearing at the other, shouting obscenities, and brake-checking the other driver.
 The aggressor is not letting the other driver escape.
 This doesn’t sound like first-degree recklessly endangering safety – this isn’t an incident where the aggressor seems to show utter disregard for human life.
 But a creative prosecutor could charge 2nd degree.
 These actions certainly endangered the safety of the victim driver.
 And secondly, the defendant was acting in a way that satisfies “criminally reckless conduct.”

 More likely charge: disorderly conduct